 It could be hard on your relationship.

 Seriously.
-Moving across the world with your boyfriend or husband or for your partner, will not make your relationship stronger (like in some fairytale or RomCom).
+Moving across the world with your boyfriend or husband or for your partner, will not make your relationship stronger without some kind of serious effort from both partners.
 This kind of strain can make or break a relationship so don’t move if you aren’t fully prepared for that kind of challenge.
 Make sure you and your partner communicate about everything.
+I wrote about the five relationship mistakes we made when we moved — learn from us!

 You’ll feel really, really lonely.